 Scaling experiential learning is a key challenge for our program.
 By the time we finish this monumental change, we will have the largest experiential learning course in the country (Business 301) and will conduct 200 client projects per year with undergraduate and graduate students alike.
 The Illinois MBA is one of the most hands-on MBA programs in the country, where students conduct real-world projects every semester – and even manage other project teams.
 In the corporate learning and executive education space, we are delivering programs that enable professionals to both learn and practice theory in real-time.

 We believe the education of the future is a blend of theory, principles and real-world application, through a seamless and highly engaging experience.

 What is Business 301?
+Scaling experiential learning is hard.
 How do you teach 900 students per year on 150 client projects?

 Business 301 is a new addition to our undergraduate core curriculum.
 All Gies students take the course during their junior year.
 In the course, students work in teams solving a problem for a live client.
 Each team works with a separate client, creating a more intense and immersive experience.